 - LAM Action coordinator: Contact Jill Pateman in the LAM Action office for further information on any aspect of LAM and LAM Action, and she will be able to talk things through with you or point you in the right direction for more information.
 Jill can also put you in touch with women with LAM in your area.
 She is available by email firstname.lastname@example.org or in the LAM Action office on 07710 527636

 - Fact-sheet: We have produced a detailed factsheet on LAM for doctors and women with LAM: LAM FACT Sheet

 - Information Sheet: A brief leaflet explaining what LAM is and what LAM Action does: LAM Action Information Leaflet

 - Newsletter: LAMpost, our newsletter, is published three times a year.
 Sign up to receive LAMpost here.

 - Annual Meeting: Once a year, in June, we hold a day-long meeting for women with LAM and their families, in which they can talk with LAM experts, hear other relevant medical experts talk about LAM, and ask questions.
 This is a great opportunity to meet others with LAM.
 It is also a good way for family members and friends to learn more about LAM.

 - Email support group: We have an active, friendly and supportive chat-line, LAMline, for women with LAM, which offers discussions and support via email.
 We are also active on social media sites such as Facebook & Twitter.
-We apologise that subscription to LAMLine is not available at the moment.
-We are performing some maintenance on our system.
-Please contact LAM Action’s co-ordinator in the meantime with any questions you might have.
-We sincerely apologise for any inconvenience.
+To subscribe to LAMLine please click on the link here and then complete and submit the online registration form.

 - One-to-one contact: We have a network of women willing to talk and provide support to others.
 In addition, we organise local, informal gatherings in some areas of the UK.
 Contact Jill for details.